Pandemic prevention: Bioresearch and development regulation

-Dual-use knowledge and research
+Dual-use research

+"Dual-use" refers to technology that can be used for both civilian and military applications.

-Martin Rees, author of the book Our Final Hour which also addresses this issue, states that while better understanding of viruses may allow for an improved capability to develop vaccines it may also lead to an increase in "the spread of 'dangerous knowledge' that would enable mavericks to make viruses more virulent and transmissible than they naturally are".
+Martin Rees, author of the book Our Final Hour which addresses this issue, states that while better understanding of viruses may allow for an improved capability to develop vaccines it may also lead to an increase in "the spread of 'dangerous knowledge' that would enable mavericks to make viruses more virulent and transmissible than they naturally are".
 Different accelerations and priorizations of research may however be critical to pandemic prevention.
 A multitude of factors shape which knowledge about viruses with different use-cases, including vaccine-development, can be used by whom.
 Rees also states that "the global village will have its village idiots, and they will have global range".

 Experts have clarified that, for example, the definition of "dual use" is not well known and that the international community should better engage with the DIY bio community or biohacker students and in a way that does not stifle "localised innovation for peaceful purposes or people wanting to learn about biology".
 As of 2022, only very few sophisticated centers could recreate SARS-CoV-2 However, for example the progress in genetic engineering enabled all the tools needed to create a virus to be "cheap, simple, and readily available".

-94% of countries have no national-level oversight measures for dual-use research.

 A biodefense expert cautions that overly strict rules "could prompt researchers to move their experiments to nations with less stringent oversight", suggesting there to be a need for international policies.